 The CAP Peer Leadership Program has demonstrated statistically significant positive outcomes for both the Pulaski Street School students and the Peer Leaders.
 Elementary school students enjoy the interaction, role-playing and support from the older students, and learn the skills and information they need to make healthy choices.
 In the past, participation in the program specifically helped 95% of the students who never used alcohol, tobacco and other drugs by delaying experimentation, as well as the remaining 5% who reported that they had tried these drugs and stopped using all since joining the program.

-Eighth grade and high school students who want more information or are interested in participating in the program should contact the CAP social workers: Mrs. Keller in the middle school (room N-30) and Ms. Juliano in the high school (room 205C).
+Eighth grade and high school students who want more information or are interested in participating in the program should contact the CAP social workers: Mrs. Keller in the middle school (room N-30) and Ms. Meyer in the high school (room 205C).

 Riverhead youth coalition

 The goal of the Riverhead Community Coalition for Safe and Drug-Free Youth is to prevent alcohol and other drug use among youth and promote a safe and healthy community.
 The Riverhead Youth Coalition (RYC) plays a key role in the larger coalition.
-While the Peer Leadership program is a school-based program, the RYC works predominantly on community-based, environmental strategies to change conditions that contribute to underage drinking and drug use.
+While the Peer Leadership program is a school-based program, RYC works predominantly on community-based, environmental strategies to change conditions that contribute to underage drinking and drug use.
 Often times this involves reducing accessibility to these substances through partnerships with law enforcement, businesses and government officials.
 Youth coalition members also provide a unique voice to raise awareness in the community about these issues through social media and public service announcements.

 The reasons for substance abuse are complex.
 Not one strategy or outreach effort will reach everyone in the community, but with an active youth coalition, we can broaden our ability to identify and educate the Riverhead community about the risks and consequences of substance use.

 It is a requirement that youth coalition members attend a minimum of two meetings per school year to maintain their membership and obtain community service hours, if applicable.
 In addition, youth coalition members are required to participate in a minimum of two coalition projects per school year.
 RYC members serve as role models and represent the mission of the Riverhead Community Coalition for Safe and Drug-Free Youth and Riverhead CAP.
-As such, youth coalition members must agree not to smoke or use alcohol or illegal drugs while involved in the coalition.
+As such, youth coalition members must agree not to smoke, vape, or use alcohol or illegal drugs while involved in the coalition.
 This includes special occasions.